 The Institute for the Study of Earth, Oceans and Space (EOS) at the University of New Hampshire examines the forces controlling the universe and shaping life on Earth through quantitative studies and state-of-the-art understanding of earth and space science.
 The Institute is a major international research center, and the largest institute at UNH.
 The University is consistently ranked among the top U.S. schools in NASA funding, in large part due to the multitude of EOS projects funded by NASA.
 EOS is one of NASAs Earth System Partners and has been designated a Center of Excellence in satellite remote sensing and Solar-Terrestrial Theory.
 A distinguishing mark of the Institute is its emphasis on interdisciplinary collaborations between earth, ocean, and space scientists.

-Research Computing and Instrumentation provides all forms of computer services for all members of the EOS institute, including IT, MIS, Web and networking solutions.
-RCI has maintained a close relationship with EOS since 1985.
+The Research Computing Center provides all forms of computer services for all members of the EOS institute, including IT, MIS, Web and networking solutions.
+RCC has maintained a close relationship with EOS since 1985.